-The good news is that it is not the end of the road if you are knocked back by your lender.
+Here’s the good news.
+It is not the end of the road if you are knocked back by your lender.
 There are alternative options out there, even if it may take you a few more steps to get you to where you really want to be.

 Don’t panic: Don’t do anything rash like applying with a multitude of lenders hoping that one will say yes, but plan your next move very carefully.
-You need to be extra careful because anything you do from here could damage your credit record and provide more reasons for lenders to say no in the future.
+You need to be extra careful.
+Why?
+Because anything you do from here could damage your credit record.
+This could also provide more reasons for lenders to say no in the future.

 Get help: Find someone you can trust that has the knowledge and expertise to find options for you.
-Ask about their track record – for example, have they found options for lots of borrowers in your situation in the past and what is their track record in helping them to get back on track in the long run?
+Ask about their track record.
+For example, have they found options for lots of borrowers in your situation in the past?
+What is their track record in helping them to get back on track in the long run?
 Also, get references.
 Do they have independent reviews or existing borrowers you can speak to that they have helped?

 Knowledge is power.
-Understand what banks are looking for and ensure that you tick all the boxes before you apply for a home loan.
+Understand what banks are looking for.
+Ensure that you tick all the boxes before you apply for a home loan.
 Instead, you can blindly proceed to apply, thinking that you are the ideal borrower when in reality any number of things can cause an application to be declined.